-In 2012, I went to work for Iowa Select Farms as their Environmental Services Manager, responsible for all aspects of regulatory compliance for Iowa Select Farms production sites.
+In 2012, Del went to work for Iowa Select Farms as their Environmental Services Manager, responsible for all aspects of regulatory compliance for Iowa Select Farms production sites.
 This included manure management plans, siting and permitting for new sites, DNR site inspections, and management of manure application and all records.
 The most important aspect of the position was ensuring communication and coordination between site managers, farmers, commercial applicators, Iowa DNR personnel, county personnel, private agronomists, and Iowa Select Farms veterinary staff.

 Livestock, including hogs, cattle, laying hens, broiler chickens, an assortment of 4-H and FFA show animals, and row crops have also been a part of 5J Farms and Services, LLC.
 In addition, Del continues to help out with the family farm and commercial swine operation, Johnston and James Farms, in Ringgold County, Iowa.